 - 1. Cattle to be drawn for from a separate pen than was used for tie down roping. - 2.
 The contestant can use only one loop except where there is an average, and then two may be carried. - 3.
 A time limit of twenty-five (25) seconds shall be enforced.
 However, a 10-second penalty for a broken barrier will not disqualify a contestant (example: a 24-second run with a broken barrier will qualify and be recorded as a 34-second time). - 4.
 The only legal catch will be a bell collar catch.
 Any other catch will be considered a no time.
-A bell collar catch is defined as the calf's whole head with no extremities.
-Rope must remain around the calf neck when string breaks from saddle horn.

-- 5. A string must be tied to both the rope and the saddle horn in the breakaway roping.
-A standard string will be issued at the time when entry fees are paid.
-This string may be checked by the judge before the contestant enters the roping box. - A. A 12" X 12" white flag must be tied to the rope at the knot end.
-The breakaway string must also be tied to the horn and the rope, at the knot end of the rope. - 6.
+A bell collar catch is defined as the calf's whole head with no extremities, and in front of the tail head.
+Rope must remain around the calf neck when string breaks from saddle horn. - 5.
+A nylon string must be tied to both the rope and the saddle horn in the breakaway roping.
+A fully intact #18 nylon brightly colored twisted/braided Mason line string must be used.
+This nylon string may be checked by the judge before the contestant enters the roping box and shall not be altered in a way that lessons the strands and strength.
+If a judge checks the string and fails inspection, the contestant will be disqualified from competing and will receive a no time. - a.
+A bright cloth with minimum dimensions of six inches by six inches (6" x 6") must be tied to the rope at the end.
+The breakaway string must also be tied to the horn and the rope, at the end of the rope. - 6.
 The calf must break the rope away from the horn.
-The contestant shall receive no time should she or her horse break the rope from the saddle horn or if the flag comes off and is not on the rope when it breaks away from the saddle to signify a completed run. - 7.
+The contestant shall receive no time should she or her horse break the rope from the saddle horn.
+If rope should dally around the horn, contestant may ride forward, un-dally the rope and stop her horse to make the rope break away. - 7.
 The minimum length of score at all approved rodeos will be 1⁄2 the length of the roping box.
 The maximum length will be the length of the box.
-Length of score may vary at the event directors or judges' discretion. - 8.
+Length of score can be set by contractor, event directors or judges. - 8.
 A barrier will be used in this event and a ten (10) second penalty added if it is broken. - 9.
 Roping the calf without releasing the loop from the hand will result in a no time. - 10.
 There will be an open gate.
 If at any time the calf crosses the catch pen gate, he is considered home free and the contestant will receive no time.
-No contestant may block the gate entrance nor can any livestock be chased back out. - 11.
+No contestant may block the gate entrance, nor can any livestock be chased back out. - 11.
 Any discrepancies will be left up to the judges and the event directors' decisions.